LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.242.9
+*Released*: 7 November 2022
+* Issues 46591 and 46651: Fix displays and links for freezer names that have slashes in them

 ### version 2.242.8
 *Released*: 4 Nov 2022
 * Better Fix for Issue 45944: Use functional substitution when decoding key for MenuItem keys.